Editor’s Note: This is a guest post written by Gowri Sivaraman, senior engineering leader, Intuit

 Here are a few lessons learned:

 Adopt a trunk-based development model—This is the super power of CD.
-It’s where all developers commit to using a shared branch [master] under source-control, which allows us to create a single pipeline that we can use repeatedly for every check-in.
+It’s where all developers commit to using a shared branch [controller] under source-control, which allows us to create a single pipeline that we can use repeatedly for every check-in.

 Feature flags are a necessary evil in the CD world—For faster, reliable delivery on a CD pipeline, feature toggle switches are essential.